Hardikasetiyawann/Tugas-Visi-Komputer/README.md

 The system detects vehicles from a webcam or video input and displays the total number of detected vehicles in real time.

-The project is developed as part of a **Computer Vision / Machine Learning** task and demonstrates the application of deep learning for object detection.
+This project is developed as part of a **Computer Vision / Machine Learning** task and demonstrates the application of deep learning for object detection.

 ---